-The top 5 short-listed entries will be judged by the CTaLE (Centre for Teaching and Learning Economics) team at the UCL Economics Department.
-The best three essays will be celebrated during the virtual Explore Econ conference at the end of the academic year.
+The top 10 short-listed entries will be judged by the CTaLE (Centre for Teaching and Learning Economics) team at the UCL Economics Department.
+The top 3 entrants will receive Amazon vouchers, as well as having their essay featured in our December print issue.

 Deadline for submission

-Entrants would be expected to submit an 800 word essay on one of the 4 essay questions across themes such as Coronavirus pandemic, Media and Politics, Sustainability in the modern world, and Innovation and Culture.The essay questions are mentioned in the top-right poster
+Entrants would be expected to submit an essay on one of the 3 essay questions mentioned above.

 This competition is only open to undergraduate students enrolled in a UK-based university.

 Applicants may note that they would be expected to upload a proof, showing that they are enrolled in a UK based university.

 Eg: Student ID card or Statement of Student Acceptance

 Your submitted essay should be your own original work.
 It can refer to work done by academics, but they must be referenced appropriately. (we suggest you follow Harvard Style)

 You cannot make any revisions to the essay once it is submitted